metasfresh/metasfresh-documentation/_howto_collection/EN/How_to_configure_a_product_for_production_purposes.md

 title: How to configure a product for production purposes
 layout: default
 tags:
-  - master data
+  - Master data
-  - production
+  - Production
 lang: en
 ---
 ## Preparation